jameshfisher/jameshfisher.com/_posts/2017-01-21-c-lvalue-rvalue.md

 ---
-title: "What are lvalue and rvalue in C?"
+title: What are lvalue and rvalue in C?
+tags:
+  - c
+  - programming
+  - semantics
+taggedAt: '2024-03-26'
 ---

 **TL;DR: "lvalue" either means "expression which can be placed on the left-hand side of the assignment operator", or means "expression which has a memory address". "rvalue" is defined as "all other expressions".**